TheRenegadeCoder/sample-programs/README.md

 Alternatively, feel free to leverage the links in the README files spread throughout the repository.
 In addition, we have a rather extensive [wiki][5] which includes a table row for every language in the repository.
-For each language, you'll find information like open issues.
+For each language, you'll find information like open issues and the number of snippets.

 Finally, you can keep up with the latest happening in this repository as well as all the others in this organization through our Gitter community.
 [Come chat!][15]